The burden of prostate cancer

 Several therapeutics targeting AR are available, but due to AR overexpression, variants, mutations and other androgen production pathways, patients who relapse inevitably progress to CRPC despite AR inhibition.
 Not all patients react the same way to therapeutics and some patients are more sensitive to certain therapeutics than others.
 As cancer research increasingly embraces multi-disciplinary teams these bring together expertise in genomics, proteomics, radiomics, bioinformatics, clinical knowledge and surgery to translate medicine from the laboratory to the holistic patient.

-Conflicts of Interest: Mr Martin J. Connor is funded by the Wellcome Trust.
-The other authors have no conflicts of interest to declare.
+Conflicts of Interest: The series “Prostate Imaging and Focal Therapy” was commissioned by the editorial office without any funding or sponsorship.
+MJC served as the unpaid Guest Editor of the series.
+MJC is funded by the Wellcome Trust.
+The other authors have no other conflicts of interest to declare.